Norwegian Politicians Complain British-EU Deal is Better

-Marit Arnstad, parliamentary leader of Norway’s Centre Party, argues that the UK deal is better than the Norweigan deal her country has as a member of the European Economic Area (EEA).
+Marit Arnstad, parliamentary leader of Norway’s Centre Party, argues that the UK deal is better than the Norwegian deal her country has as a member of the European Economic Area (EEA).
 “The UK has now reached an agreement that gives them more freedom and more independence” she tells Klassekampen, Norway’s answer to the Guardian, “the British have a better agreement than the EEA.
 They get access to the internal market and the common trade that is desirable, but they do not have to be part of a dynamic regulatory development that places strong ties on the individual countries’ national policies. …The most difficult thing for Norway is that we are bound in areas that are national policy, and that it happens in more and more areas.
 The British have now taken back this authority, and it is extremely interesting”.

-Arnstad is not the only politician complaining, the leader of the Norweigan Socialist Party’s EEA committee, Heming Olaussen, also believes that the British agreement with the EU is better than the EEA, “because the British escape the European Court of Justice.
+Arnstad is not the only politician complaining, the leader of the Norwegian Socialist Party’s EEA committee, Heming Olaussen, also believes that the British agreement with the EU is better than the EEA, “because the British escape the European Court of Justice.
 Then they are no longer subject to EU supremacy and must not accept any EU legislation in the future as we must.
 This agreement is qualitatively different and safeguards national sovereignty in a better way than the EEA does for us”.

 Could we soon see Norway and the other EEA countries try to renegotiate their terms?